pyMultiVideo/docs/docs/user-guide/faqs.md

 ## Will this application drop frames?

-This will depend on the implementation of the camera api used.
+This will depend on the implementation of the camera API used.

 This current release of the application has support FLIR cameras using the spinnaker-python API.
 Other video acqusition piplines could drop frames.